 Cryotherapy (freezing with liquid nitrogen) or cautery can also cure superficial BCCs and SCCs.

 This can be done at MoleMedic if you choose - but may require another separate appointment, unless a prior arrangement is made.
 Surgery & Cryotherapy may be covered under your Southern Cross insurance.

 For deeper cancers, surgical excision is the recommended treatment.
 Surgery is offered by MoleMedic to a high level.
 It may include small skin grafts or 'flap surgery' to achieve good cosmetic results.

 The specimen goes to the pathology laboratory for diagnosis and also to determine the depth of the cancer.
 This is important to determine the risk of spreading and whether a further excision is required.

 At your consultation at MoleMedic you will see an experienced doctor with specific qualifications in Dermoscopy.
 You will be fully checked and your skin is examined for all skin cancers.
-Any suspicious mole/s will be examined in detail with a dermatoscope and digital images will be taken as deemed necessary and stored for future clinical comparison.
+Any suspicious mole/s will be examined in detail with a dermatoscope and digital images will be taken if deemed necessary and stored for future clinical comparison.

-Dermoscopy (sometimes known as dermatoscopy) refers to the examination of the skin using skin surface microscopy, and is also called ‘epiluminoscopy’ and ‘epiluminescent microscopy’.
+Dermoscopy (also known as dermatoscopy) refers to the examination of the skin using skin surface microscopy, and is also called ‘epiluminoscopy’ and ‘epiluminescent microscopy’.
 Dermoscopy is used to evaluate pigmented skin lesions, such as moles.
 In experienced hands it ensures a more reliable diagnosis of melanoma.